 The only business exempt from the work comp requirement to carry workers' compensation coverage are sole proprietorships (self-employed persons) and corporations which have only three corporate officers and no employees other than these three officers.

-Sole-Proprietors and Partners who include themselves on workers' compensation coverage must use a payroll amount of $28,200 for rating their overall workers' compensation cost.
+Sole-Proprietors and Partners who include themselves on workers' compensation coverage must use a payroll amount of $35,900 for rating their overall workers' compensation cost for 2023.

-Officers and LLC Members who are included in coverage must utilize a minimum payroll of $550 per week ($28,600 Annual) and a maximum payroll of $4,300 per week ($223,600 Annual) in order to calculate the cost of workers' comp insurance.
+Officers and LLC Members who are included in coverage must utilize a minimum payroll of $700 per week ($36,400 Annually) and a maximum payroll of $5,500 per week ($286,000 Annually) in order to estimate the cost of workers' comp insurance.

 The state of New Hampshire provides a free online tool for verifying workers' compensation insurance coverage.
 Anyone can search by business name or FEIN.
 The results will only show the business name and policy number for employers who have coverage in the state being searched.
 The information is managed by the New Hampshire Department of Labor.